acodercat/rust-calculator/README.md

 # Rust Calculator

 This calculator project is a versatile expression evaluator that supports parsing and evaluating simple mathematical expressions, postfix expressions, and equations with a single variable.
-The project is structured to handle different types of expressions with clarity and extendability in mind.

 ## Features